-Currently, RA is treated with immune suppressive agents such as steroids, methothrexate, cyclosporine, gold, and more recently infliximab (Remicade).
+Currently, Rheumatoid arthritis is treated with immune suppressive agents such as steroids, methothrexate, cyclosporine, gold, and more recently infliximab (Remicade).
 Despite inducing temporary improvement, these approaches possess long-term adverse effects due to non-specific inhibition of immune responses.

 Stem cell therapy induces healing activity with various forms of arthritis.
-Besides healing activity of damaged tissues in RA related patients, stem cells provide immunomodulation (to shut off pathological responses) and also start producing anti-inflammatory cytokines (especially Mesenchymal stem cells) to stop the immune attack on synovial fluid of joints.
+Besides healing activity of damaged tissues in Rheumatoid arthritis treatment, stem cells provide immunomodulation (to shut off pathological responses) and also start producing anti-inflammatory cytokines (especially Mesenchymal stem cells) to stop the immune attack on synovial fluid of joints.